Locations:

 • Information that indicates if your result is normal or abnormal or high or low.

-If any single BMP result or a combination of results are not normal, it may indicate — but not guarantee — many different health conditions, including:
+If any single BMP result or a combination of results falls outside of the normal range, it may point to — but not guarantee — many different, long-term (chronic) health conditions, including:

-A BMP can also diagnose or help diagnose acute (sudden and severe) conditions, including:
+A BMP can also help diagnose acute (sudden and severe) conditions, like:

 Should I be concerned if I have abnormal basic metabolic panel test results?

-If one of your BMP results is abnormal, it doesn't necessarily mean that you have a medical condition.
-Other factors, such as diet, certain medications and health conditions, can affect your test results.
+If one of your BMP results is abnormal, it doesn’t necessarily mean that you have a medical condition.
+Other factors — like the foods you eat, certain medications and health conditions — can affect your test results.
 There could’ve also been an error in the processing of the test.

-Your healthcare provider will take into consideration your medical history and current medications and your results and let you know if you need to undergo further testing.
+Your healthcare provider will consider your medical history and current medications when they assess your results.
+They’ll let you know if you need further testing.

 A note from Cleveland Clinic

-A basic metabolic panel is a helpful and common blood test that broadly assesses your physical health.
+A basic metabolic panel (BMP) is a helpful and common blood test that broadly assesses your physical health.
 Know that having an abnormal level in one of your BMP results doesn’t necessarily mean you have a medical condition.
 Many other factors can affect your results.
 Approximately 1 in 20 healthy people will have a result outside of the normal range.
-Your healthcare provider will let you know if you need to undergo further tests to determine the cause of the abnormal level.
-Don’t be afraid to ask your provider questions.
-They’re there to help you.
+Your healthcare provider will let you know if you need further tests.
+Don’t hesitate to ask your provider questions.
+They’re available to help you.

 Medically Reviewed